pnp/blog/content/post/office-add-ins-community-call-october-13-2021.md

 \
 **Can we please have the ability for admins to pin Office Add-ins to the toolbar in the new Outlook experience?**
-We don\'t have plans to support pinning Office Add-ins at this time.
+We don't have plans to support pinning Office Add-ins at this time.
 If you could create a feature request at
 <https://aka.ms/m365dev-suggestions> and tell us more about this
 scenario that will help in our planning.